aileene-willow/learning-react-robofriends/README.md

-# robofriends and ke=jenkins friends
+# robofriends and jenkins friends
 Tutorial for React
 To run the project: